renatoguedes-dev/grocery-list-backend/README.md

 - **Error Handling**: Centralized error handling middleware.
 - **Security**: Implementation of security best practices using Helmet.

+## Deployment

+The full project is deployed using Netlify, Render and Neon.
+You can view the live demo [here](https://grocery-planner.netlify.app/).

 ## Project Structure

 - `src/app.ts`: Main application file